vishalmidya/Data-for-Online-Music-Emotion-Survey/README.md

 650 participants registered for the survey over the period of two years; however, only data from participants who completed at least half the survey (i.e., rated at least six alaap excerpts (out of 12) and six gat excerpts (out of 12)) was considered for analysis.
 Thus, the analysis reported in this study is based on the emotional responses reported by 255 participants (118 males, 137 females), 143 enculturated and 112 non-enculturated.
 Out of the 143 enculturated participants, 122 overlapped with a previous study.The participants were asked to give demographic details before starting the survey.
 The participants residing in India who reported their native language as one of the languages specified in Indian constitution (Hindi, Bengali, Gujarati, Kannada, Malayalam, Tamil, Telugu, Marathi, Punjabi, Konkani, Sindhi, Oriya, and Urdu) were considered enculturated.
 The participants from the following countries, United States (18), UK (13), Hungary (62), France (3), Germany (3), Italy (2), Japan (2), Korea (1), Romania (1), Spain (2), and the Netherlands (3), not specified (2) were classified into the non-enculturated group.

+# Data Files

+## All Emotion Response data for the 24 Ragas by Raga Number

+## Raga number and Raga names

+## Summarized data for Regression analyses